 When you file taxes, put them together on line 27A.
 If your line of business has you selling products on pages such as Etsy, you may write off the tax here as well.

-For instance, as a freelancing artist, you might have to get a loan to buy a fancier graphic tablet with more options.
-This will give you more control over the business and you should be able to finish your project much faster.
-The faster you move, the more projects you will be able to take on - and this will allow your business to grow.
+As a freelancing artist, you might need a loan to buy a higher-end graphic tablet with more features.
+This will give you more control over your work and help you finish projects faster.
+The faster you complete projects, the more work you can take on, allowing your business to grow.

-The problem here is that these items come at a hefty price, so it's great when you can write at least the interest off.
-Credit and debit cards you get for this purpose can also be written off on Line 16.
+These items come at a hefty price, so it is beneficial when you can write off at least the interest.
+Credit and debit cards used for these purchases can also be deducted on Line 16.

 When you are the sole proprietor of your own small business, the chances are that you are also responsible for contributing into your retirement account.
 Social Security and Medicare taxes may cover some of this, but very often, you will find out that it is not enough.